 We had performed a functional analysis, starting from the use cases, functional and non-functional requirements presented in deliverable "D4.1 Use cases and demonstrators definition".
 A detailed description of it is covered in section 7 of the current deliverable.
-Based on this functional analysis we designed the first version of user interfaces.
+Based on the functional analysis and on the user feedback to the first version of wireframes, we designed the second version of user interfaces.